arthurhzna/arthurhzna/README.md

 **Currently mastering Java and Go ⚒️🔨🛠️**
 Also grinding on [LeetCode](https://leetcode.com/u/SrV9d6dqA7/) every day 🧠📝🚀

-Not just coding — but learning to build systems that are **scalable, maintainable, and efficient**,
+Not just coding — but learning to build systems that are **scalable, maintainable, and efficient** **死ぬ気でやれ。**
-while growing into a true **problem solver.**

-**死ぬ気でやれ。**